withchristopher/stripe-js-payment-shop/README.md

 ### Technical overview
 * React Context API to implement a Redux-like store to manage state globally.
-* React Context API to implement a Redux-like store to manage state globally.

 ### Author
 CS Maxwell